rentruewang/learning-machine/README.md

 ## Who is this book for?

-This book is for learners who want to quickly grasp an idea, without really dive into a topic (it takes way too long!).
+This book is for learners who want to quickly grasp an idea, without diving deep into a topic (it takes way too long!).
 The book is a handbook for people who want to preserve their time.

 ### Disclaimer